wenpq/wenpq.github.io/Differences Between Providers In AngularJS.md

     };
 });
 ```
 A service is an injectable constructor.
-You don't need to return object, because AngularJS will create object by new if service used.
+You don't need to return object, because AngularJS will create object if service used.
 A factory is an injectable function rather than constructor, so a object have to return.

 Actually, the $provide has six methods to create custom providers, but service and factory are most common, the six methods are: